tienntr/archlinux-on-865g9/README.md

 There are some issue with access point feature in NetworkManager:

 * Can't create WPA3 access point.
-* The network confuse some device and cause connection failure (Nexus 6 running LineageOS can connect by Pixel 5a running stock ROM failed to connect).
+* The network confuse some device and cause connection failure (Nexus 6 running of LineageOS can connect by Pixel 5a running stock ROM failed to connect).
 * Need to figure out how to make KDE connect work (firewall-related issue?)